PetCaseFinder

 Plain-English summary

-A 3-year-old spayed female miniature dachshund was brought to the vet because she was vomiting and had stopped eating.
-X-rays and a CT scan showed unusual spots in her lungs.
-A biopsy confirmed she had pulmonary lymphomatoid granulomatosis, a type of lung disease involving abnormal immune cells.
-She was treated with a specific chemotherapy regimen called CHOP, and impressively, she lived for over 1,000 days after starting treatment.
-This case is notable as it is the first time this type of lung disease in dogs was successfully treated with CHOP chemotherapy.
+A 3-year-old spayed female miniature dachshund was brought to the vet because she was vomiting and not eating.
+Tests, including X-rays and a CT scan, showed unusual spots in her lungs, and a biopsy confirmed she had pulmonary lymphomatoid granulomatosis, a type of cancer affecting the lungs.
+The dog was treated with a chemotherapy regimen called CHOP and remarkably survived for over 1,000 days after starting treatment.
+This case highlights a successful approach to managing this rare lung condition in dogs.

 Abstract